Trauma Counseling I: Understanding Trauma and Providing Trauma-Informed Care

 Expectations

 Each week you receive readings and assignments to complete.
-Each week you are expected to log in and complete assignments within the deadlines given in order to be awarded CEUs and the certificate of completion.
+Each week you are expected to log in and complete assignments within the deadlines given to be awarded CEUs and the certificate of completion.
 However, within the deadline you can complete the readings and assignments at your leisure.

 Completion